Steps to Turn On a Computer: Easy Step by Step Images

 If you aren’t sure of which one it is, press one at a time.
 Continue through each button you can find.
 Wait fifteen seconds before trying the next button.

-Recheck the power connector if you have cycled through each button and you don’t get any lights to come on or hear anything.
+Recheck the power connector if you have cycled through each button and don’t get any lights to come on or hear anything.

 Extra Tip: A much more advanced way to turn on a computer, is to set a wake-up feature in your computer’s CMOS.

 You can wake it up using your keyboard, mouse, or device plugged into a peripheral port.
-Further details of this will be discussed in another post.